-Where no objections, representations, or notices are received from the police, the Licensing Standards Officer or other objectors, the application will be granted by the Clerk under delegated authority and the licence will be issued.
+Where no objections, representations, or notices are received from the police, the Licensing Standards Officer or other objectors, where the hours sought are within the terms of the Board's Policy and the applicant has agreed to any recommended conditions, the application will be granted by the Clerk under delegated authority and the licence will be issued.

-If, however, there are objections and/or representations made in respect of the Board application, the must. within seven davs of receiving the objection/representations provide the applicant with any information relevant to their application raised in such objections/representations or made in any notice lodged by the Chief Constable or the Licensing Standards Officer.
-The applicant must be allowed to comment on the objections or representations before the application is The Board will do this by asking for a written response from the determined. applicant in the first instance.
+If, however, there are objections and/or representations made in respect of the Board within seven davs application. the must. of receivina the objection/representations provide the applicant with any information relevant to their application raised in such objections/representations or made in any notice lodged by the Chief Constable or the Licensing Standards Officer.
+The applicant must be allowed to comment on the objections or representations before the application is determined.
+The Board will do this by asking for a written response from the applicant in the first instance.